 Cardiopulmonary resuscitation training is not an easy feat.
 A lot of training providers can be found throughout Canada but finding one that offers quality certification is rare.
-St. Mark James Training Winnipeg not only provides quality certification but also quality programs that allow students to learn the best CPR and first aid skills in the country.
+St. Mark James First Aid Training in Winnipeg not only provides quality certification but also quality programs that allow students to learn the best CPR and first aid skills in the country.
 Training programs are available all through the week (that includes the weekends, and sometimes evenings), with private classes available upon request.
 If ever you have problems with scheduling, just inform the St. Mark James Training staff.

 Enrolment is very simple and hassle-free.
 Different methods are made available to trainees, in order to give them the ultimate comfort in in choosing and signing up for a program.